animo/minor-blockchain-2020/docs/entire-course/decentralized-development.md

 // Unsigned Integer, can only be positive uint price = 5;

+// an unassigned int or uint has value 0 uint amount; // 0
+int amount; // 0
 ```

 > Integers can also have specific sizes.
 The type uint256 is an unsigned integer that is 256 bits in size